If you want to travel in France and you don’t really care where you go, just put your finger on a spot on the map. Then go there.

 Sete is a town of approximately 40,000 people who mostly earn their livelihood from the sea.
 Louis XIV was instrumental in establishing Sete as a prosperous shipping center during his reign.
 He understood the value of a seaport on the Mediterranean that could bring in the goods and valuables he desired to fill his lavish tastes.

 It was not until years later that Italian immigrants helped turn the city into a fishing Mecca.
-Sete is now France’s biggest fishing port on the Mediterranean, and provides the world’s largest tonnage of tuna, sardines, herring and anchovies.
-In the inland waters, oyster and mussel farm are abundant and thriving.
+Sete is now France’s biggest fishing port on the Mediterranean and provides the world’s largest tonnage of tuna, sardines, herring, and anchovies.
+In the inland waters, oyster and mussel farms are abundant and thriving.

 Connoisseurs say that oysters from Sete are the best anywhere.

 The early name for Sete was Cette (Cettoise) which means “whale”.
 The name of the city was changed to Sete in 1929.
 The name was given by sailors who, when passing the undeveloped island, thought it looked like a giant whale

 Known as the Venice of France, Sete has 24 bridges that crisscross the city to carry people and vehicles from one send to the other.
 If you miss the last bridge, you run into the sea wall that separates the town from the Mediterranean.

 Beyond the seawall are rocky cliffs where sunbathers stretch out if they choose not to head down the road to the miles of sandy beaches.
 (Stay tuned for a visit to the beaches.)

 Sete is not a tourist place…yet.
 So the markets and stores are devoted to the general population.
 Food and other goods purchased in Sete are at least half the price of Uzès or nearby Montpelier.

 There is an indoor city market open 6 days a week and a large outdoor market on Wednesdays.
 Now I’ve been to both, which are pretty different.